danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 The total allowance for children under UC is the sum of the allowance elements.

-## Rule 9 - An element for adults with limited capability for work or work-related activity due to illness under UC
+## Ruleset 9 - An element for adults with limited capability for work or work-related activity due to illness under UC

 Source: p64-67